A Targeted Small Molecule Approach to Essential Tremor

 Current Treatment Landscape

-Treatment relies on off-label anticonvulsants.
+First-line treatment relies on beta-blockers and anticonvulsants.

 Market Opportunity